Piotr1215/katacoda-scenarios/k8s-networking/k8s-networking-services/intro.md

 We are going to revisit scenarios from the section [What Problem does it solve?](#What-Problem-does-it-solve?) and validate that the statements are correct.

-> [!TIP]
 > If you would like to learn a few useful networking commands, I have created a gist with the ones that helped me pass my CKA certification
 > [Kubernetes related networking commands](https://gist.github.com/Piotr1215/23cf678d74079f98dc7be731e6a3f1d1)

 ### Prerequisites

-Instead of asciinema recording, this time we are going to use [katacoda](https://www.katacoda.com/).
 You just need a web browser, inquisitive mindset and some spare time to learn new things, no other prerequisites needed :)

-> [!TIP]
-> [Katacoda](https://www.katacoda.com/) is a great free service.
-It is an "Interactive Learning and Training Platform for Software Engineers" that "enables learning new technologies using real
-> environments right in your browser"

 ### Sample Scenario